pymor/pymor/docs/source/tutorial_optimization.rst

 whole parameter space.

 One possible way for advanced RB methods is a reduction along the path of optimization.
-The idea is, that we start with an empty basis and only enrich the model with the parameters that we will arive at.
+The idea is that we start with an empty basis and only enrich the model with the parameters that we will arive at.
 This approach goes beyond the classical offline/online splitting of RB methods since it entirely skips the offline phase.
 In the following